First post, by Joseph_Joestar

 Before proceeding to the next section of this guide, make sure that the following hardware and software requirements are met.
 If they are not, the driver installation may fail.

-1.2 During the driver installation process, the Audigy2 ZS should be the only sound card in your system.
+1.3 During the driver installation process, the Audigy should be the only sound card in your system.
 Using a second sound card may cause the driver installation to fail

-1.3 This guide has only been tested on Windows 98SE.
-A clean install of Windows 98SE must be performed before attempting the driver installation procedure.
-Do not use any unofficial "service packs".
+1.4 This guide has only been tested on Windows 98SE and Windows ME.
+A clean install of Windows must be performed before attempting the driver installation procedure.
+Do not use any "unofficial service packs".
 Only install the drivers for your motherboard and graphics card until you complete all the steps in this guide

 2. Preparation: